 What we really like about this option is that you can seriously set it and forget it.
-Once VaultPress is activated, it starts backing up your data, and you never have to think about it or touch the settings again.
+Once Jetpack’s backups are activated, your data will be saved daily, and you never have to think about it or touch the settings again.
 But if you’re ever in a pinch, all you have to do is open Jetpack from your dashboard to start the restore process.

 Once you find a backup that will work for you, all you need to do is click “Restore” on the right side.
 Assuming you’ve already connected to your site via Jetpack (or added an alternate restore location, which we’ll explain in a bit), the backup will be available for you to restore immediately.